rings header text

 Much of the ego's destructive behavior becomes embedded in sub-conscious habitual reactions and patterns which are scarcely even noticeable in the conscious mind.
 But when one begins to watch all of life with great awareness, such reactive patterns become obvious, and can then be brought out into the light of consciousness for examination and correction.

 The greater part of most people's thinking is involuntary, automatic, and repetitive.
-It is no more than a kind of mental static and fulfils no real purpose.
+It is no more than a kind of mental static and fulfills no real purpose.
 Strictly speaking, you don't think: Thinking happens to you...
 The voice in the head has a life of it's own.
 Most people are at the mercy of that voice; they are possessed by thought, by the mind.
 And since the mind is conditioned by the past, you are then forced to reenact the past again and again.

 A New Earth, Eckhart Tolle